 Cell phone signal booster home uses.

-A commercial and home building cell phone reception amplifier, even a cell phone antenna amplifier from, Best Buy, will effectively enhance voice and 4G and 3G data networks.
+A commercial and home building cell phone reception amplifier, even a cell phone antenna amplifier from Best Buy will effectively enhance voice and 4G and 3G data networks.
+A phone booster is akin to having a personal cell tower in your own home or office building.
 Some of the best cell phone signal boosters for home include SureCall’s SureCall EZ Call plug and play signal booster for voice, 3G, and 4G LTE which boosts reception over up to 2000 square feet.
 It is great for small properties, offices, small homes and small rooms with a 72 dB gain.
 Other in home cell phone signal boosters include SureCall Flare that boosts voice (2G), 3G and 4G LTE networks over up to 2500 square feet and boasts integrated booster and internal antenna for superior performance.
 Just for comparison with these home boosters, the Wilson Pro 4000R commercial amplifier for voice, 3G and 4G LTE networks is great for large businesses in gigantic spaces.
 It has a total coverage potential of 140,000 sq ft.
 Of course, cell phone signal booster for home reviews should shed more light on these repeater systems.